ozziej/PostRebel/README.md

 - Entries are sorted newest-first and color-coded by status (green for 2xx, yellow for 3xx, red for 4xx/5xx).
 - History is stored on disk at `{workspace}/history/history.json` and persists across sessions.
 - On app exit, entries are automatically pruned to a configurable maximum per request (default 10).
 Change this in **Settings > Request History**.

+### Saved Responses

+Save any response as a named snapshot for future reference.

+- After receiving a response, click **Save Response** in the response panel and give it a name.
+- Saved responses appear as nested items under their parent request in the sidebar (expand the request with the ▶ toggle to see them).
+- Clicking a saved response loads both the original request and the saved response into the panels in read-only mode.
+- Saved responses can be renamed (✏️) or deleted (🗑️) from the sidebar.
+- Snapshots are stored in `{workspace}/saved-responses/` and are committed to git.

+### Collection Folders

+Folders group related requests inside a collection.

+- Folders are created automatically when importing an OpenAPI spec (one folder per tag).
+- Click a folder header to expand or collapse it.
+- Rename a folder with ✏️ or delete it with 🗑️.
+Deleting a folder warns you how many requests it contains.
+- Requests inside folders support the same rename, delete, and saved-response features as top-level requests.

 ### Certificate Management